-The vertebrae that make up the cervical spine are the smallest seven of the spinal column.
+The vertebrae that make up the cervical spine are the smallest seven within the spinal column.
 These bones give the neck structure, support the skull, and protect the spinal cord, among other functions.

 Each vertebra is shaped like an odd Mardi Gras mask when viewed from the top.
-A protrusion on the backside called the spinous process.
-It extends backward and slightly downward.
+A protrusion on the backside called the spinous process extends backward and slightly downward.
 This is where ligaments and muscles attach to the vertebra.

 The bodies of the vertebrae are connected to one another.
 Many ligaments, or bands of connective tissue, wrap around the spinal column and connect its vertebrae.
 They also prevent excessive movement that could damage the spinal column.

 Intervertebral discs, small cartilage cushions, pad the spaces between the vertebrae.
-The discs allow movement of the spinal column and act as shock absorbers.
+The discs allow movement of the spinal column and function like shock absorbers.

-Vertebrae are identified by a letter and number.
+A letter and number identify vertebrae.
 In the cervical column, the vertebrae are C1 through C7.
 The “C” stands for “cervical.”

 All of the cervical vertebrae flex and extend the neck, but some have additional special functions, including: